Silly-Bytes/vim_haskell/entry.md

 # Vim + Haskell

-So you're writing in the right language using the right tool already, but lets put some extra magic under our leaves.
+So you're writing in the right language using the right tool already, but lets put some extra magic under our sleeves.

 ## Expectations